Filter IconAll FiltersClear All

 A:

-Depending on the level of study, one can choose various career options after completing Law courses.
+Depending on the level, one can choose various career options after completing Law courses.
 One can pursue LLM and subsequently LLD after completing a five-year integrated course or LLB course in order to make a career in academics.
 They must also clear UGC NET or SET in order to be eligible to work as an Assistant Professor.
 Those who aspire to enter into the field of litigation must enroll themselves in the Bar Council and also clear AIBE in order to be eligible to practice anywhere in India.
 They can also prepare for judicial exams or other competitive examinations in order to be recruited by Public Sector Companies as Legal Advisors or Legal Managers

 Moreover, a career in law requires one to put in overtime grind spent in legal research.
 This sounds laborious, however, in order to sort the black-and-white of a case, one has to immerse oneself in legal research.
 There are no shortcuts in law, and for even a good lawyer, it takes years of legal practice to become sharp-witted.
 Due to popular case laws, aspirants prefer criminal or civil specialisations in law.
 However, nowadays, law specialisations including Cyber Law, Patent Law, Commercial Law, Litigation, Family Law, as well as corporate law are gaining popularity among Indian law aspirants.